-Western Balkans pump subsidies worth €1.2 billion into coal28.
-March 2019. / SEE Energy News
+Western Balkans pump subsidies worth €1.2 billion into coal, SEE Energy News

 Western Balkan countries, which have set their sights on EU membership, are still propping up coal power with large public subsidies worth more than €1.2 billion, a new report revealed on Monday (25 March).
 The subsidies are not in line with EU regulations or decarbonisation efforts.